Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/ETL/ETL-Guide.md

 The next step is to create and configure a `yaml` file for the tool to digest.
 This yaml file must contain the location of the "rules" `json` file, provided to you by the connect team, and the path of the input data.

+!!! note
+	If you are unfamilar with the Linux command-line and don't know how to create a file, try using `vim`, `pico` or `emacs` commands.

 ??? example "Minimal YAML"
     Create a file called `config.yaml` and insert the following lines and save:
     ```yaml